What is Search Intent?

 Search Intent for B2B and Enterprise Marketing

-Thus far, we’ve discussed search intent optimization primarily through a B2C retail/e-commerce lens.
-But the same core principles apply for B2B companies, SaaS businesses, enterprises, and any organization trying to be found online and move prospects through a marketing funnel.
+Thus far, we’ve discussed search intent optimisation primarily through a B2C retail/e-commerce lens.
+But the same core principles apply for B2B companies, SaaS businesses, enterprises, and any organisation trying to be found online and move prospects through a marketing funnel.

 For these types of businesses, your prospective audience’s intents may look something like this: